Article

 National Parks are engaged in a fight with invasive species across our area that threaten the very park resources we are obliged to protect.
 But because invaders don’t recognize jurisdictional boundaries, even when a park succeeds in eradicating an invasive species, it can easily creep back over the park boundary from adjoining lands and re-invade.
 That’s why parks need to work together with our partners, neighbors, and other federal and state entities to manage across boundaries.
 We can’t do it alone.

-That, in a nutshell, is why NCR PRISM (National Capital Region – Partnership for Regional Invasive Species Management) was created.
+That, in a nutshell, is why NatCap PRISM (National Capital Partnership for Regional Invasive Species Management) was created.
 To coordinate the cross-boundary fight against invasive species in D.C. and all surrounding counties.
-Still a relatively new effort, NCR-PRISM has already begun to operate:
+Still a relatively new effort, NatCap PRISM has already begun to operate:

 Weed Warrior Training:

-Held in spring 2021 at the George Washington Memorial Parkway, several sessions of weed warrior training were supported by NCR-PRISM including the NCA Invasive Plant Management Team (IPMT).
-NCA staff can contact Aleksandra Voznitza by NPS email to schedule an event/training at their park.
+Each spring, NatCap PRISM co-sponsors training designed for volunteers interested in helping manage non-native invasive plants in our parks.
+First held in spring 2021, weed warrior training is also supported by the NCR Invasive Plant Management Team (IPMT).
+NCR staff can contact Aleksandra Voznitza by NPS email to schedule an event/training at their park.

 Using App Data to Scan the Horizon for the Next Invasive Threat: